-Other versions: Made in several variations, also sold with different bases over the years.
+Other versions: This Remembrance flame table lamp exists in several variations.
+It was sold with different bases over the years.
 Light bulbs were produced for 110 volt and for 220 volt.

 Manufacturers: These type of light bulbs are made since the 1930s.
 They contain low pressure gas, either neon or argon, or a mixture of the two.
 In the bulb are metal sculptures coated with phosphors.
 These phosphors fluoresced when excited by glow discharge.

 Several companies made light bulbs like this.
 One of the most famous is Aerolux.
 It was active from the 1930s until the 1970s.
 Philip J. Kayatt (1896-1975) was president of the company.